tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToSlurm/README.md

 All attendess should have Tufts HPC Cluster account and Bioinformatic workshop reservation access.

-Basic knowledge of Linux commands.
+Basic knowledge of Linux commands is desirable.

 ## Table of Contents